People

 Megan Berberich joined the lab as research scientist in May of 2023 working with the Aquatic Nitrogen Fixation (ANF) Research Coordination Network.
 The ANF RCN is focused on the understudied role of N2-fixation in aquatic ecosystems, from freshwater to marine.
 Megan's background is in biogeochemistry and ecosystem ecology in freshwater and terrestrial ecosystems.
 She received an MS in Biological Sciences from University of Cincinnati in 2017 where she studied methane dynamics in reservoirs (Berberich et al. 2020), and worked in several capacities before joining the lab, including as a project manager for a tropical forest warming experiment (TRACE) in Puerto Rico.

-Michelle Kelly rejoined lab in Fall 2019 to complete her PhD studying patterns and drivers of coupled nutrient cycling and ecosystem metabolism, while she is also completing a graduate certificate in Data Science.
+Michelle Kelly is leading an NSF Macrosystems Biology and NEON-enabled Science-funded project to investigate relationships between nitrogen and oxygen flux in streams across ecoregions.
+Michelle completed her PhD studying patterns and drivers of coupled nutrient cycling and ecosystem metabolism in 2024, and also completed a graduate certificate in Data Science.
 Michelle previously worked in our lab as an undergraduate researcher, and in summer 2016 she worked on an NSF REU project investigating variation in rates of nitrification, denitrification, and nitrogen fixation in stream riffles and pools within N-limited Upper Peninsula streams.
 She graduated from Michigan Tech in Spring 2017 with a BS in Environmental Engineering, and the completed an MA in Ecology and Evolutionary Biology at University of Kansas - you can read more about her MS research on nitrate uptake and metabolism in the Kansas river in JGR Biogeosciences (Kelly et al. 2021).

 Lab Alumni